 4. Install Sales Meter Stations (SMS) at Enterprise, Kakisa, Fort Providence, Behchoko, the Yellowknife Power Plant, the West Yellowknife community and Yellowknife City SMS.

 5. Install a 60 MW power plant at Yellowknife, with substations at Yellowknife Power Plant, Yellowknife North/West/East, Lac de Gras North/South and Gaucho Kue.
 Install new 144 kV Transmission Line (Diamond Transmission Line), to connect power plant to substations.

 6. The local gas distribution company (LDC) for Yellowknife, will be developed as a subsidiary company, after completion of the mainline.
-Costs for developing the LDC are not included in this estimate.
+Costs for developing the LDC are not included in this estimate (By First Nations).
 The high pressure mainline terminates at the Yellowknife Power Plant.

 7. The main control center for the pipeline, power plant and transmission lines, will be located outside of Yellowknife and operated by local technicians.
 Operations staff will be based in Yellowknife and Enterprise.
 We will utilize a “fly in fly out” staffing (FIFO) plan, using a corporate all-weather aircraft, which will allow us to access experienced technicians across Alberta and the NWT.
 This will allow us to recruit and train local staff.

 8. We will utilize a small plane or helicopter to fly the pipeline and transmission lines once a week.
 The plane / helicopter will be stored and maintained at the Yellowknife airport.
 The benefit of a helicopter is that we can fly technicians from Yellowknife directly to compressor and meter stations, substations and transmission line locations, to address any maintenance issues.